Cool Javascript Slideshow with Crossfade

 • Dynamically resizes the photos to the size specified so the regular size photo does not have to be downloaded.

-• Can retrieve jpg exif photo comments and display them as captions.
+• Can retrieve jpg exif photo comments or jpg iptc captions and display them as captions.
 The comments can also include transition and photo effects.

 Once phpslide.zip is on your local hard drive then decompress phpslide.php from it.